progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Now, the 'git' user can only use the SSH connection to push and pull Git repositories and can’t shell onto the machine.
 If you try, you’ll see a login rejection like this:-->

 Jetzt kann der ‚git‘-Benutzer die SSH-Verbindung nur noch verwenden, um Git-Repositories hochzuladen und herunterzuladen.
 Der Benutzer kann sich nicht mehr per Shell zur Maschine verbinden.
-Wenn du es versuchst, siehst du eine Login-Ablehnung wie diese:
+Wenn Du es versuchst, siehst Du eine Login-Ablehnung wie diese:

 	$ ssh git@gitserver
 	fatal: What do you think I am?
 A shell?